montogeek/laravel-docs-es/controllers.md

 It is very important to note that we did not need to specify the full controller namespace, only the portion of the class name that comes after the `App\Http\Controllers` namespace "root".
 By default, the `RouteServiceProvider` will load the `routes.php` file within a route group containing the root controller namespace.

-If you choose to nest or organize your controllers using PHP namespaces deeper into the `App\Http\Controllers` directory, simply use the specify the class name relative to the `App\Http\Controllers` root namespace.
+If you choose to nest or organize your controllers using PHP namespaces deeper into the `App\Http\Controllers` directory, simply use the specific class name relative to the `App\Http\Controllers` root namespace.
 So, if your full controller class is `App\Http\Controllers\Photos\AdminController`, you would register a route like so:

 	Route::get('foo', 'Photos\AdminController@method');